hmslima/sambahsacompletegrammar/sambahsa.md

 IS SAMBAHSA DIFFICULT?
 ----------------------

-It's undeniable that in the **beginning** – and only at the beginning – Sambahsa is a bit more challenging if it is compared to other auxiliary languages, but it's like Robert Winter said in his “Sambahsa: Guide to Pronouns and Articles”, *“sambahsa is right on the limit of the degree of difficulty that is practical for an international auxiliary language”*.
+It's undeniable that in the **beginning – and only at the beginning –** Sambahsa is a bit more challenging if it is compared to other auxiliary languages, but it's like Robert Winter said in his “Sambahsa: Guide to Pronouns and Articles”, *“sambahsa is right on the limit of the degree of difficulty that is practical for an international auxiliary language”*.

-Sambahsa undoubtedly is easy, you only have to know what are you priorities of study, *you have to know how to study*!
-Doesn't make sense decorate all declinative cases from dative if you use them a very few times (and maybe only a few of them, even if you only use sambahsa in all days of your life)!
+**Sambahsa undoubtedly is easy**, you only have to know what are you priorities of study, *you have to know how to study*!
+Doesn't make sense decorate all declinative cases from dative if you use them a very few times *(and maybe only a few of them, even if you only use sambahsa in all days of your life)*!
 Also it's necessary have in mind that it's not because it is an easy language you will be writing philosophical treatises in three weeks, but maybe you can do it in six or eight months.